Azure/azure-rest-api-specs/documentation/creating-swagger.md

     "operationId": "users_getUserById",
     "responses": {
       "200": {
+       "description": "Provides User Information.",
         "schema": {
           "$ref": "#/definitions/user"
         }
       },
       "400": {
         "description": "Bad Request.
 ResponseBody will be deserialized as per the Error definition mentioned in schema.
-Exception will not be thrown."
+Exception will not be thrown.", "schema": {
-        "schema": {
           "$ref": "#/definitions/Error"
         }
       },
       "404": {
         "description": "Resource Not Found, ResponseBody will be null as there is no schema definition.
-                        Exception will not be thrown."
+                        Exception will not be thrown.",
       },
       "default": {
         "description": "Default Response.
 It will be deserialized as per the Error defintion specified in the schema.
-Exception will be thrown."
+Exception will be thrown.", "schema": {
-        "schema": {
           "$ref": "#/definitions/Error"
         }